Last Updated on January 13, 2022 by Grow with Bovees

 What is the Best Fertilizer for Arborvitae?

-Before getting to the ideal fertilizer for arborvitae, it’s probably best to understand why one particular fertilizer is better than others.
+Before getting to the ideal fertilizer for arborvitae, it’s probably best to understand why one particular type of fertilizer is better than others.

 In the case of arborvitaes, it comes down to the quality and amount of nutrients in the soil and competition with other plants for those nutrients.